 ASUR also takes care to ensure that the quality of the storm water that runs off our airport facilities is in full compliance with local regulations.
 Given the weather conditions in the southeast region of Mexico, no de-icing or anti-icing fluids are used in any of the airports in the group.
 Furthermore, the company has equipment in place on the aircraft aprons of each of our airports to ensure that any spills of liquids such as fuels or oil are appropriately eliminated before they can be flushed into local water sources.

-Overall, in 2019 ASUR's total water consumption in the nine airports increased by 5.5% from 755,612 to 797,217 cubic metres (m3).
-Water consumption on a per-passenger basis (measured in litres per passenger) increased by 3.1%.
-The amount of metered discharge increased by 9.5% in absolute terms (from 417,450 to 457,066 m3), and by 7.0% in litres per passenger.1
+Overall, in 2020 ASUR's total water consumption in the nine airports decreased by 13.2% from 797,217 to 692,355 cubic metres (m3).
+Water consumption on a per-passenger basis (measured in litres per passenger) increased by 78.6%.
+The amount of metered discharge decreased by 42.4% in absolute terms (from 457,066 to 263,128 m3), and increased by 18.4% in litres per passenger.1 This variance may be explained by the disruption caused in the company's normal operations by the Covid-19 pandemic.